scootsmagoo/filtersfast-next/README.md

 A modern, performant redesign of the FiltersFast e-commerce platform built with Next.js 16, TypeScript, and Tailwind CSS.

+## 🆕 Latest Updates (October 29, 2025)

+**Recent Improvements:**
+- ✅ **Admin Portal Access** - Admin users now have a visible link to the admin portal in their account sidebar (no more manual URL editing!)
+- ✅ **Account Edit Button Fixed** - The "Edit" button in Account Information now properly navigates to settings
+- ✅ **Enhanced Admin UX** - Purple-themed admin portal link with Shield icon for easy identification

 ## 🚀 Tech Stack

 - **Framework:** Next.js 16 (Turbopack, App Router)